 People who contact the Stop Hate Line can remain anonymous if they wish and their contact details will only be shared with their consent.

 You can also report hate crime using a third party reporting centre.
 These are independent, non-police centres that allow you to report incidents in complete confidence.

 There are now more than 90 third party reporting centres across Merseyside.
 At each centre, staff are trained to help victims get advice and support in a safe and secure environment.

 They can help you to contact the police or Stop Hate UK and report any incidents of hate or abuse.

 Centres can be identified by the logo to the left.

-To find out more about third-party reporting centres, or how to become one, contact the Commissioner's Community Engagement Officer Bill McAdams.
+To find out more about third-party reporting centres, or how to become one, Contact Us

 The National LGBT + Police Network supports police forces to develop knowledge and services that will enhance the service to the LGBT + community.
 It works to support forces to be representative and inclusive.
 You can found out more about the Network's work through their Twitter account or Facebook page.